 Lawrence H. Whiteis a professor of Economics at George Mason University and an expert on the theory and history of banking and money.
-He is the author of The Clash of Economic Ideas and The Theory of Monetary Institutions and a senior fellow at the Cato Institute in
+He is the author of The Clash of Economic Ideas and The Theory of Monetary Institutions and a senior fellow at the Cato Institute in the Center for Monetary and Financial Alternatives.
+He has been a visiting research fellow at the American Institute for Economic Research, a visiting lecturer at the Swiss National Bank, and a visiting scholar at the Federal Reserve Bank of Atlanta.

 The dramatic rise and fall of Bitcoin prices has been one of biggest recurring story lines of 2017.
 All year long we’ve heard experts from around the world weigh in on whether the more than $300 billion-dollar crypto market we’re seeing is a glimpse into the future or just a mirage.